Skip to main content

 How it fits together

 The Grackle Server is the control plane.
 It manages environments, sessions, tasks, and credentials.
-You interact with it through the CLI, web UI, or MCP server.
+You interact with it through the chat interface, CLI, web UI, or MCP server.
 Inside each environment, PowerLine runs the actual agent and streams events back to the server.

 Features